luizbizzio/tuya-smart-plug-exporter/README.md

 2. **Exporter Port (Optional):**

-   Set the port for the Prometheus exporter:
+   Set the port for the Prometheus exporter in the script:

    ```python
    EXPORTER_PORT = 9999